mmikaitis/iterative-exp-log/README.md

-# C model of an iterative algorithm for calculating the exponential and logarithm functions.
+# C model of an iterative algorithm for calculating the exponential and logarithm functions

 ## About